Edith Starr Miller: Early life

-Edith was born in Newport, Rhode Island.
+Edith was born in Newport, Rhode Island, on July 16, 1887.
 She was the only child of William Starr Miller II (1856–1935) and Edith Caroline (née Warren) Miller.
 (1866–1944).
 Her father, a Harvard and Columbia Law School graduate, was a wealthy industrialist and real estate operator in New York City.

 His paternal grandparents were Sarah Caroline Tucker (née Chace) Miller and George Norton Miller (brother of her father's namesake, U.S. Representative William S. Miller).
 Her maternal grandparents were George Henry Warren (one of the founders of the Metropolitan Opera) and Mary Caroline (née Phoenix) Warren (a daughter of U.S. Representative Jonas P. Phoenix and granddaughter of Stephen Whitney, one of the wealthiest merchants in New York City).
-Among her extended family were uncles Whitney Warren and Lloyd Warren, prominent architects, and cousins Robert Walton Goelet (a financier and real estate developer) and Constance Whitney Warren (a sculptress and who married Count Guy de Lasteyrie).
+Among her extended family were uncles Whitney Warren and Lloyd Warren, prominent architects, and cousins Robert Walton Goelet (a financier and real estate developer) and Constance Whitney Warren (a sculptor who married Count Guy de Lasteyrie).

 Occult Theocrasy

 Edith and her husband were allegedly pro-Fascist, and Edith in particular was friendly with Brigadier-General Robert Byron Drury Blakeney.
-Blakeney was second president of the British Fascisti from 1924 to 1926, and was later active in the Imperial Fascist League, The Britons, the British Union of Fascists, and the Nordic League.
+Blakeney was the second president of the British Fascisti from 1924 to 1926, and was later active in the Imperial Fascist League, The Britons, the British Union of Fascists, and the Nordic League.

-Edith and her close friend L. Fry (Paquita de Shishmareff) (1882-1970) spent about 10 years (1922-1931) researching many of the most important secret societies existing at that time in Europe and in the Middle East.
+Edith and her close friend L. Fry (Paquita de Shishmareff) (1882–1970) spent about 10 years (1922–1931) researching many of the most important secret societies existing at that time in Europe and the Middle East.
 They detailed their findings in Occult Theocrasy (2 vols.)
 (Chatou, France: British American Press, 1931-1933), a work whose publication was completed shortly after Edith's death.
 "Occult Theocrasy" is now widely regarded as a "conspiracy classic."
 The work summarizes what was known at that time about the organizations and secret societies which collectively form what is now referred to, variously, as the Cabal, the Illuminati, the One World Government, the Secret World Government, or the New World Order.
 As a whole, Occult Theocrasy was more comprehensive and up-to-date in its subject-matter than any other similar work available in the English language at that time.
 The work contains overt antisemitic elements and attributes much of world history to a conspiracy of Jews.
 It gives credence to the infamous Protocols of the Elders of Zion, and has two chapters that express praise for the mission of the Ku Klux Klan.
 Most of the source information for Occult Theocrasy is listed in the book's bibliography.
 The work also features a brief occult glossary, and a detailed index.